HPDCollaborative/standard/introduction.md

 The HPD Open Standard does not:

 * provide an assessment of health impacts throughout the product life cycle,
-* provide an assessment of exposure or risk associated with product handling or use1,
+* provide an assessment of exposure or risk associated with product handling or use<sup>1</sup>,
 * address potential health impacts of: (i) substances used or created during the manufacturing process unless they remain in the final product, or (ii) substances created after the product is delivered for end use (e.g., if the product burns, degrades, or otherwise changes chemical composition).

-> {note} 1.
-See HPD Collaborative website for definitions and discussion of these terms.

 <a name="preparing"></a>
 ## 1.4 Preparing an HPD